dfianuale/IS373/containerization.md

  - What is a Container and how does it work? -

 A container is an isolated entity that runs on top of an operating system's kernel and is separate from other containers, that contains applications and some OS APIs.
+They also contain all libraries or dependencies that are required by those applications.
 Unlike virtual machines (VMs), all containers on a single machine will share that machine's kernel, making them more portable than a VM.
 Despite sharing a kernel, having the containers separate allows for more consistent and efficient use, since programs running in different containers will not affect one another.
 They are also more lightweight than a VM, since they do not contain their own kernel but instead run on that of the operating system (or VM, containers can run inside VMs).
+Containers can also be scaled up or down depending on the applications being run, and their requirements.

+ - Docker -

+Docker is a program for Windows, Linux, and Mac that allows users to create their own localized containers, which can then be used to develop, ship, and run applications.
+It is one of the most popular alongside Kubernetes.

+ - Key Docker Terms -

+* "Container" in this context refers to an active instance of Docker and the application(s) contained in that instance.
+* A Docker image is a read-only template that contains the code for the application and any dependencies or libraries it requires.
+* A Dockerfile is a text file that tells the user how to build an instance of Docker.
+* The Docker desktop app gives access to the Docker Hub, which is a space where users can publicly share Docker images for applications they have developed.

+ - Installing Docker -

+Any user can download and install the Docker desktop app from its website at docker.com.
+Install instructions for Windows, Linux, and Mac users can be found at docs.docker.com/engine/install.
+The install process will depend on your operating system.
+* Windows users will need to install the Windows Subsystem for Linux (WSL2).
+See "Kernel" page for more info on WSL2.

+ - Docker Commands -
+Users can run these commands using bash (on Linux or through WSL2) or the Command Prompt (Windows).
+To run a container:
+> docker run hello-world
+List running containers
+> docker ps (add "-a" to list all containers, not just those currently running) To stop a running container:
+> docker stop [container id] (replace "stop" with "rm" to remove the container entirely) To remove a Docker image:
+> docker rmi [image id]

 Sources:
 https://learn.microsoft.com/en-us/virtualization/windowscontainers/about/containers-vs-vm
 https://www.geeksforgeeks.org/virtualization-vs-containerization/
+ChatGPT